 ED can be exacerbated by stresses at work or at home, from money worries, as well as bouts of depression.
 Like anxiety, depression can also be brought on by sexual dysfunction itself, due to a loss of confidence and feelings of inadequacy.

 Testosterone gradually decreases as man ages, however for some men more than others.
-If you think you're suffering from low testosterone, it's always wise to get it checked by a doctor as you may benefit from male hormone replacement therapy.
+If you think you have low testosterone, it's always wise to get it checked by a doctor as you may benefit from male hormone replacement therapy.

 Recent studies have suggested that over-consumption of pornography among young males has led to the rise in porn-induced erectile dysfunction, a psychological phenomena which can only be cured by ceasing pornography consumption and seeking the necessary help.